 McLaren sporting director Sam Michael speaking about Magnussen after his first F1 test: "Given his performance, he certainly didn't look like a guy who had never turned a wheel in a modern F1 car before the start of this week!"

-He is set to become the first driver named Kevin to start a Formula One race.
+He is the first driver named Kevin to start a Formula One race.
 American Kevin Cogan entered two races in 1980 and 1981 but failed to qualify.

 © Sutton Images